 You’ve probably read that 80% of people who get COVID-19 will have mild coronavirus symptoms.
 But what exactly does that mean?
 Is a mild case similar to a respiratory illness like the common cold or the seasonal flu?
 What separates a mild case of coronavirus from a moderate one?
-What symptoms make a case severe?
+What COVID symptoms make a case severe?

-Coronaviruses are a family of viruses, but this is a new coronavirus, officially called SARS CoV-2.
-This novel coronavirus, also called COVID- 19, which first surfaced in Wuhan, China, at the end of 2019 and was transmitted to humans from an animal source.
-Experts are learning about the different ways it affects people.
-As cases rise around the world—COVID-19 is now a pandemic—questions abound.
+Coronaviruses are a family of viruses, but this is a new coronavirus, officially called SARS-CoV-2.
+This novel coronavirus, also called COVID-19, first surfaced in Wuhan, China, at the end of 2019 and was transmitted to humans from an animal source.
+Experts have learned, and are still learning, about the different ways it affects people.

-One thing experts know for sure: It’s a fairly contagious virus that is spread through the airborne (e.g., much smaller than droplets and stays in air) as well as droplets (e.g., the sneezes and coughs) of infected people.
-Touching a contaminated surface as well as touching an infected person, will also transmit the virus.
-This is why handwashing, social distancing, and self-isolation are so important in slowing coronavirus transmission.
+One thing experts know for sure: It’s a fairly contagious virus that is spread through aerosols (e.g., airborne particles much smaller than droplets that linger in air) as well as droplets (e.g., the sneezes and coughs) of infected people.
+Touching respiratory droplets as well as touching an infected person, will also transmit the virus.
+This is why handwashing, social distancing, self-isolation, and vaccination are so important in slowing coronavirus transmission.

 RELATED: Does hand sanitizer expire?